codeforamerica/ohana-web-search/INSTALL.md

 [fork]: http://help.github.com/fork-a-repo/

-### Install the dependencies:
+### Install the dependencies and set the default environment variables:

-    bundle

-### Configure environment variables
-Inside the `config` folder, you will find a file named `application.example.yml`.
-Copy its contents to a new file called `application.yml` in the same directory.
+    script/bootstrap

 ### Run the app
 Start the app locally on port 4000: